jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

 * For the list of IDs, we do **not** need a concurrent collection.
 This is because we add to the list all at the same time, and we read from the list sequentially (in the "foreach" loop).

-* For the list of people, we **do** need a concurrent collection since we add to the list from multiple threads (simultaneously running continuations).
+* For the list of people, we **do** need a concurrent collection since we add to the list from multiple threads (i.e., the simultaneously running continuations).

 * For the list of tasks, we do **not** need a concurrent collection since we add to the list sequentially (in the "foreach" loop).